michellefxl/papreadr/README.md

 ```
 .
 |
+├── chat_history            # logs input url and paper details (new folder will be created inside for each paper)
 ├── papreadr_ui             # web application with pdf viewer and chat widget
 ├── rasa_chatbot            # rasa chatbot
 ├── requirements.txt        # exported pip package list